Taglio Installer EXE

 Taglio Installer MSI

-Taglio recommend using the Installer EXE for large scale deployments.
-For administrators that are limited to MSI deployments, taglio-xxx.msi Is a wrapped version of the Taglio Installer EXE.
+Taglio recommends using the Installer EXE for large scale deployments.
+For administrators that are limited to MSI deployments, taglio-xxx.msi is a wrapped version of the Taglio Installer EXE.
 The functionality is the same, but due to the wrapper, the EXEOPTIONS command line options is required to run the options discussed above with msiexec.

 this will run both the MSI and Taglio specific functions without presenting a user interface